rosafilgueira/MappingChange-Paper-ISWC2025/content/construction-and-content.md

 ## Construction and Content
 {:#resourceconstruction}

-The MappingChange knowledge base is built through a multi-stage pipeline that transforms unstructured OCR-aligned ALTO XML files into structured DataFrames and RDF graphs.
+The *MappingChange* knowledge base is built through a multi-stage pipeline that transforms unstructured OCR-aligned ALTO XML files into structured DataFrames and RDF graphs.
 Each stage of the pipeline is modular and reproducible, with edition-specific scripts documented and openly available in the [MappingChange GitHub repository](https://github.com/francesNLP/MappingChange).

-Of the twelve editions in the [NLS collection](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/), we process ten  (See [Figure 6](#fig-gz-vols) ) as fully descriptive gazetteers with complete metadata and volume structure.
+Of the twelve editions in the [NLS collection](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/), we process ten (see [Figure 6](#fig-gz-vols)) as fully descriptive gazetteers with complete metadata and multi-volume structure where applicable.
 We exclude the 1828 edition, which is a town-focused summary rather than a gazetteer, and the 1848 edition, for which only Volume II is available.
-These ten editions form the basis of the MappingChange resource, with each transformed into a structured DataFrame containing one row per article-level entry.
+These ten editions form the basis of the MappingChange resource, which segments article-level entries from each page of OCR-aligned text.
+This structured segmentation enables precise extraction of place names and their descriptions—supporting downstream tasks such as cross-edition comparison, named entity linking, and interactive historical exploration.

 <p align="center">
   <img src="images/gazetteers_vols.png" alt="Number of Gazetteer Volumes Per Year" style="max-width: 400px; height: auto; border: 1px solid #ccc;" />
 </p>
 <p align="center" id="fig-gz-vols"><strong>Figure 6:</strong> Number of volumes per gazetteer edition (1803–1901).
 The 1883 edition spans six volumes, while most others are single- or double-volume works.</p>

 ### Article Extraction and Prompt Engineering

-As input to our pipeline, we use the [gazetteers_dataframe](https://drive.google.com/file/d/1J6TxdKImw2rNgmdUBN19h202gl-iYupn/view?usp=share_link), a cleaned and consolidated DataFrame derived from our earlier [Gazetteer_HTO knowledge graph](cite:cites yu_2024_14051678).
-This resource contains entries from the gazetteers editions, each representing the full OCR text of a single page, along with metadata such as edition identifier, volume, page number, and candidate place names.
+As input to our pipeline, we use the [gazetteers_dataframe](https://drive.google.com/file/d/1J6TxdKImw2rNgmdUBN19h202gl-iYupn/view?usp=share_link), a consolidated DataFrame derived from our earlier [Gazetteer_HTO knowledge graph](cite:cites yu_2024_14051678).
+This resource contains entries from the ten selected editions, each representing the full OCR text of a page along with metadata such as edition identifier, volume, page number, and candidate place names.

-The goal of this stage is to segment each page into distinct articles and extract structured place descriptions.
-This task presents several challenges: (a) place names can be ambiguous and refer to multiple locations across different editions; (b) many descriptions span multiple pages; (c) new places are introduced in later editions; (d) descriptions frequently reference other places (e.g *ABBEY PARISH.
-See Paisley.*), which must also be identified; and (e) places may be listed under multiple or alternative names.
-Our extraction scripts and prompting strategies are designed to address these complexities by isolating each named place and its corresponding description, including cross-references and aliases.
+The goal of this stage is to extract structured article-level place descriptions.
+This task presents several challenges: (a) place names can be ambiguous or repeated across editions; (b) many descriptions span multiple pages; (c) some places are introduced only in later editions; (d) entries frequently include references to other places (e.g., *"See Paisley"*); and (e) alternative place names must be captured.
+Our custom GPT-4 prompts and scripts are designed to address these challenges by isolating each named place and its full contextual description, including cross-references and aliases.

-At the core of the article segmentation process is a set of Python scripts (`extract_gaz_*.py`) that apply GPT-4 to extract article-level place descriptions from OCR text.
-Each edition has its own script to accommodate layout, editorial, and typographic idiosyncrasies—including abbreviation handling, redirects, and multi-page articles.

-A key part of this process is the design of GPT-4 prompts tailored to each gazetteer’s editorial conventions.
-The base prompt follows an instruction format asking the model to identify and extract gazetteer articles from a page of OCR text.
-Variants were introduced to handle structural nuances—such as distinguishing index lines from articles in early editions or handling mid-page redirects in later ones.
+We use edition-specific Python scripts (`extract_gaz_*.py`) to segment and extract articles.
+Each script tailors the GPT-4 prompt to the unique typographic and editorial conventions of the edition—handling mid-page redirects, abbreviation styles, header formats, and layout variations.

-The table below summarizes the edition-specific characteristics and adaptations in the prompting strategy:
+The table below summarizes key layout features and corresponding prompt adjustments:

 | **Edition** | **Layout/Format Features**                                | **Prompt Adjustments**                                  |
 |-------------|------------------------------------------------------------|----------------------------------------------------------|